 LIBRARY OF CONGRESS / SCIENCE PHOTO LIBRARY LIBRARY OF CONGRESS / SCIENCE PHOTO LIBRARY

 Brennan Gyro-Monorail, 1909.
-Brennan Gyro-Monorail car carrying goods during a demonstration of the vehicle on 11 November 1909.
-The vehicle was balanced by two vertical gyroscopes mounted side- by-side, which spun in opposite directions.
-Louis Brennan (1852-1932) was an Irish inventor who worked on early monorails, as well as developing the torpedo.
+Soldiers standing on a Brennan Gyro-Monorail car during a press demonstration in Gillingham, Kent, England, on 10 November 1909.
+The vehicle was balanced by two vertical gyroscopes mounted side-by-side, which spun in opposite directions.
+Louis Brennan (1852- 1932) was an Irish inventor who worked on early monorails, as well as developing the torpedo.
 Brennan was forced to sell his marital home when Government support for his monorail was withdrawn, and he went on to carry out research involving the development of the helicopter.
 In December 1932, Breannan was knocked down by a car and died of his injuries a month later.

 Model release not available.
 Property release not required.